-Survival PS: Browse all the “Prepper” books at Amazon for any that may especially appeal to you, as literally all would have beneficial information.
-Good books on how to garden could come in handy to know too, for example the compact keyhole or cinder block gardens.
-And last but not least, in addition to food, water, and hopefully a portable generator and communication ability youʼll want to have on hand some means of self-defense, your Bible, a fire extinguisher (ABC all-purpose type), a good large first aid kit, spare Rx medications or natural alternative substitutes, plus some Silver Sol to kill most virus, bacteria and fungus would be a good ideal (such as available from Food For Health International).
-For sure youʼll want a good AM/FM/Shortwave multi-powered portable radio, (such as the Kaito Voyager KA500 model) along with a knife, axe, saw and pry bar, and some garden tools (and seeds).
-Important Note: store the radio or a spare radio with antenna disconnected if practical in a box and place it in a metal container or tight lid garbage can lined with cardboard.
-Otherwise, at least wrap the box (with the radio inside it) with tin foil to hopefully protect the electronics from any EMP attack or large CME solar flare (see article at our web site under Downloads concerning these dangers).
-Also have on hand some spare clothing, soap, toothpaste, gloves, insect repellant, paper towels, toilet paper, waste bags, flashlights and candles with matches, rain and cold weather wear, sleeping bags and/or portable camping tent and cooking or heating water means and utensils.
+SURVIVAL PS: Browse all the “Prepper” advice books such as at Amazon for any that may especially appeal to you, as literally all would have beneficial information.
+Good books on how to garden could come in handy to know too, for example on the the compact keyhole or cinder block gardens.
+And last but not least, in addition to food, water, and hopefully a portable generator and communication ability youʼll want to have on hand some means of self-defense, your Bible, a Fire Extinguisher (ABC all-purpose type), a good large First Aid Kit, spare Rx medications or natural alternative substitutes, plus some Silver Sol to kill most virus, bacteria and fungus would be a good ideal.
+For sure youʼll want a Ham HT (hand held transceiver) once you are licensed, plus a good general AM/FM/Shortwave multi-powered portable radio, (such as the Kaito Voyager KA500).
+Also, a knife, axe, saw and pry bar, and some garden tools (and seeds).
+Important Electronic Storage Protection Note: Keep the radio (or a spare radio with antenna disconnected if practical) in a box and place it in a metal container or tight lid garbage can lined with cardboard.
+Otherwise, at least wrap the box (with the radio inside it) with tin foil to hopefully protect the electronics from any EMP attack or large CME solar flare that might occur (see article at our web site under Downloads concerning these dangers).
+Also have on hand some spare clothing, soap, toothpaste, gloves, insect repellant, paper towels, toilet paper, and waste bags.
+Plus, flashlights and candles with matches, rain and cold weather wear, sleeping bags and/or portable camping tent with cooking or heating water means and utensils.
 Even Gas masks might be needed in event of volcanic ash or other matter in the air, or at least have some N95 rated respiratory face masks on hand.
 If nothing else, have sufficient duct tape to air seal the doors and windows for a safe room within your dwelling.
-See the more compete Emergency Kit List (and separate First Aid Tips too) under Downloads at our web site.
+See the more complete Emergency Kit List (and separate First Aid Tips too) under Downloads at our web site.
 It is our hope that you and yours stay well and be prepared for any and all factors that we can prepare for and most importantly, stay Prayed Up!
-We hope you never desperately need any of these emergency tips, supplies or resources presented, but what if...Keep in mind the Bible says.
+We hope you never desperately need any of these emergency tips, supplies or resources presented, but what if...and do keep in mind the Bible says.
 "A prudent man foresees the difficulties ahead and prepares for them; the simpleton goes blindly on and suffers the consequences."
 Proverbs 22:3 (TLB)